-Step Migrating an I/O Configuration Reference (19) Determine if the run was successful: Check the JES job log and the files SYSASMP, SYSLKEDP, SYSLOUT, and SYSPRINT for messages that indicate possible errors.
-Check the SYSRPT file to ensure that you received the expected reports.
-If there are no error messages and you received the expected reports, continue with the next numbered step in this procedure.
-If there are error messages or reports are missing, follow the instructions given in the topic "Verifying MVS Configuration Program Output" on page 8-19.
-Chapter 10, "Debugging, Messages, and Codes" on page 10-1 "Verifying MVS Configuration Program Output" on page 8-19 Chapter 9, "Reading MVS Configuration Program Reports" on page 9-1 (20) Verify the configuration: To confirm that you built the I/O configuration that you intended to build, compare your configuration plan to the MVS configuration program reports.
-Chapter 9, "Reading MVS Configuration Program Reports" on page 9-1.
-(21) If you selected VALIDATE mode: None • If you now wish to build the configuration, repeat the procedure from step 17, this time selecting IODEF mode.
-(22) Copy the I/O configuration members to the SYS1.NUCLEUS data set: Do this step only if the I/O configuration output data set (defined by the //SYSLMOD DD statement) is a data set other than the SYS1.NUCLEUS data set of the system on which the configuration will be used.
+Step Migrating an I/O Configuration Reference (20) Verify the configuration: Chapter 9, "Reading MVS To confirm that you built the I/O configuration that you intended to build, compare your configuration plan to the MVS configuration program reports.
+Configuration Program Reports" on page 9-1.
+(21) If you selected VALIDATE mode: None If you now wish to build the configuration, repeat the procedure from step 17, this time selecting IODEF mode.
+(22) Copy the I/O configuration members to the SYS1.NUCLEUS data set: Utilities • Do this step only if the I/O configuration output data set (defined by the //SYSLMOD DD statement) is a data set other than the SYS1.NUCLEUS data set of the system on which the configuration will be used.
 Use the utility program IEBCOPY or a similar program.
-MVS/Extended Architecture Data Administration: Utilities (22) Invoke the IOCP: See the publication (23) You must invoke the IOCP if: You do not have an IOCDS on which the I/O configuration is defined.
+(23) Invoke the IOCP: See the publication IOCP You must invoke the IOCP if: User's Guide and Reference You do not have an IOCDS on which the I/O configuration is defined.
 You have an IOCDS but you have added, deleted, or updated one or more of the following statements: CHPID, CNTLUNIT, ID, or IODEVICE.
-See the publication IOCP User's Guide and Reference